M-F-Tushar/LeetCode-Problem-Solving/01 - Two Sum/README.md

 - Brute force gives the baseline.
 - The bottleneck is repeated searching.
-- The key formula is:
+- The core formula is:

 ```text
 complement = target - current_number
 ```

-- A hash map changes the problem from repeated search to direct lookup.
+- Hash map changes the problem from repeated search to direct lookup.
 - The optimal solution uses:

 ```text